DhayaaAnbajagane/Aarambam/README.md

 `Aarambam` (_pronounced "Aah-rum-bum", named after the Tamil word for beginnings_) is a codebase for generating initial conditions (ICs) corresponding to arbitrary bispectrum templates.

 It provides an end-to-end pipeline for generating the ICs of a N-body simulation given some analytic bispectrum template.
-The novelty in the codebase is performing a decomposition of arbitrary bispectra into separable functions, and then subsequently generating non-Gaussian initial conditions corresponding to these functions.
-This is a largely modified version of two packages --- [CMB-BEST](https://github.com/Wuhyun/CMB-BEST/tree/main) by Wuhyun Sohn, and [2LPTPNG](https://github.com/dsjamieson/2LPTPNG/tree/main) by Drew Jamieson (which itself derives from [2LPTIC](https://github.com/manodeep/2LPTic) and previous codebases) --- so please see those packages for the original implementations that enabled this work!
+The novelty in the codebase is performing a decomposition of arbitrary bispectra into separable functions, and then subsequently generating non-Gaussian initial conditions corresponding to these functions. `Aarambam` is a robust integration of two largely modified versions of existing methods --- [CMB-BEST](https://github.com/Wuhyun/CMB-BEST/tree/main) by Wuhyun Sohn, and [2LPTPNG](https://github.com/dsjamieson/2LPTPNG/tree/main) by Drew Jamieson (which itself derives from [2LPTIC](https://github.com/manodeep/2LPTic) and previous codebases) --- so please see those packages for the original implementations that enabled this work!

 The method implemented in `Aarambam` was introduced in Anbajagane & Lee (2025a) and Anbajagane & Lee (2025b).
-See `Attribution` section below for the requested citations.
+See `Attribution` section below for the requested citations if you use this code.
 Happy simulating!

 (The first two letters of the logo are from the Tamil script.
 You can do a process of elimination using the English letters to guess what those letters' sounds are ;) )